Military and veteran support services for students enrolling at KU Edwards Campus or KU in Leavenworth

 - Military-affiliated students may be affected by KU’s immunizations requirements.
 Because of the complexity, we recommend all new military-affiliated students to have a veteran intake appointment to review documentation.
-Be sure to review KU’s immunizations requirements before your intake meeting by visiting this page.
+Be sure to review KU’s immunizations requirements before your intake meeting.

 - Take the proper steps to use your education financial aid benefits.
 See below for details.
 Either…

 Complete the following prior to starting the Veterans Affairs (VA) process to receive your Certificate of Eligibility for financial assistance.

 - Enroll in classes related to your degree.
 Check with your academic success coach for degree-related courses.

 - Apply for Certificate of Eligibility

 - Preferred for residency purposes but not required: Have a copy of your DD 214, also known as a Certificate of Release or Discharge from Active Duty.

 - Visit the KU page for declaring your VA education benefits

 - Choose which path is correct for you.
 If you did not use VA education benefits at KU last semester, choose “New Request.”
 If you did use VA benefits at KU last semester, choose “Continued Request.”

 - Check your KU email daily for important messages about the status of your certification.
 One important email you should receive includes your “Veteran’s Process to Degree Form.”